jedisct1/libsodium-doc/key_derivation.md

 Using a counter instead of random nonces is prevents this.
 However, keeping a state is not always an option, especially with offline protocols.

 As an alternative, the nonce can be extended: a key and a part of a long nonce are used as inputs to a pseudorandom function to compute a new key.
 This subkey and the remaining bits of the long nonce can then be used as parameters for the cipher.
-The resulting construction shares the same security properties as the original cipher.

 For example, this allows using a 192-bit nonce with a cipher requiring a 64-bit nonce:
 ```